pandeysh-25/EdTech-Search-Engine/README.md

 ## Startup Sequence

-To run the application, please follow these steps in order:
+To run the search engine application based on the embeddings and faiss indices generated, please follow these steps in order:

 1.  **Configure and Start Backend Service:**
     *   Open the `embedding_search_backend/Faiss_server.ipynb` notebook.